erikknorren/nuxt3-starter/README.md

   2. **server**: contains the server side of your app, which is the backend of your application.
   3. **store**: contains your Pinia store.
 Pinia is used for state management, that lets you transfer data between components without using props or events
      **Other directories:**
-  4. **components**: contains your Vue.js Components.
+  4. **[components](https://nuxt.com/docs/guide/directory-structure/components)**: contains your Vue.js Components.
+  5. **[plugins](https://nuxt.com/docs/guide/directory-structure/plugins)**: contains your plugins, which are JavaScript packages that you can add to your application at runtime.
+  6. **[composables](https://nuxt.com/docs/guide/directory-structure/composables)**: contains composables, which are functions that can be used in multiple components.
+Composables can be recognized by the use prefix.
+  7. **[utils](https://nuxt.com/docs/guide/directory-structure/utils)**: contains utility functions that can be used in multiple places.
+Similar to composables
+  8. **[layouts](https://nuxt.com/docs/guide/directory-structure/layouts)**: contains customizable layouts used to create complex UIs.
-  5. **assets**: contains your un-compiled assets such as css files, images, or fonts.
+  9. **[assets](https://nuxt.com/docs/guide/directory-structure/assets)**: contains your un-compiled assets such as css files, images, or fonts.
+  10. **[public](https://nuxt.com/docs/guide/directory-structure/public)**: directory is directly served at the server root and contains public files that have to keep their names
+  11. **[content](https://nuxt.com/docs/guide/directory-structure/content)**: contains your content files, such as markdown files.
+Used to create a file based CMS.

 - `yarn add vue`
   The next step is to add boilerplate dependencies: